-Students will identify a topic of interest and explore the impact on human development across the lifespan.
 The paper must follow APA guidelines and should be a minimum of 12 pages in length and include a minimum of five peer-reviewed, research articles.
-The paper should review the current research in the selected topic, summarize how it impacts clinical mental health practice or school counseling, and include a discussion of evidence-based treatments or interventions.
+The paper should include a discussion of evidence-based treatment(s) or intervention(s).
 The paper topic will be submitted by the third class meeting.
+The final paper should include the following: